 A silver lining in golden public assets.

-If we could extend these spaces’ usable hours, we could turn already-established networks of community infrastructure into golden assets that can be used not just during daylight hours, but in early morning and evenings as well.
+If we could extend these spaces’ usable hours, we could turn already-established networks of community infrastructure into golden assets that can be used not just during daylight hours, but in the early morning and evenings as well.

 We saw it in the mid-90s when we extended hours of retail shopping on Thursday and Friday nights, and how popular that has become.
-Also, we already extend the usable hours of other recreation and sporting facilities with adequate lighting, like tennis, allowing people to do these activities outside daylight hours.
+Also, we have already extended the usable hours of other recreation and sporting facilities with adequate lighting, like tennis, allowing people to do these activities outside daylight hours.
 Why should walking trails and pathways be any different?
 Why shouldn’t walking for exercise and leisure be deemed just as important as tennis?

 After all, as is so rightly pointed out by Victoria Walks Inc – a walking health promotion charity working to get more Victorians walking every day – if you design communities for automobiles, you get more automobiles.
 If you design them for people, you get walkable, liveable communities.